World tree: Korea

 The world tree is visible in the designs of the Crown of Silla, Silla being one of the Three Kingdoms of Korea.
 This link is used to establish a connection between Siberian peoples and those of Korea.

 China

 In Chinese mythology, a manifestation of the world tree is the Fusang or Fumu tree.
 In a Chinese cosmogonic myth, solar deity Xihe gives birth to ten suns.
 Each of the suns rests upon a tree named Fusang (possibly a mulberry tree).
 The ten suns alternate during the day, each carried by a crow (the "Crow of the Sun"): one sun stays on the top branch to wait its turn, while the other nine suns rest on the lower branches.

 Tanzania

 An origin myth is recorded from the Wapangwa tribe of Tanzania, wherein the world is created through "a primordial tree and a termite mound".
 As a continuation of the same tale, the animals wanted to eat the fruits of this Tree of Life, but humans intended to defend it.
 This led to a war between animals and humans.

+Kenya

+In the agikuyu community, the "mūgumo" tree is held sacred and it is a taboo to even fetch firewood from it.
+In the past, the tree served as an altar to offer sacrifices as well as being a place of prayer.
+If a mùgumo tree falls, it is believed to be an end of an era for a "god"/dynasty and a ritual should be done by elders to cleanse the area and the community because it might be a bad omen.